-- Executive director of the Huntsman Mental Health Institute. - 2.
+- 1. Executive director of the Huntsman Mental Health Institute. - 2.
 Governor or designee. - 3.
 Director of the Office of Substance Use and Mental Health. - 4.
 Office of the Attorney General. - 5.
-Department of Health and Human Services. - 6.
-Member of the public. - Two individuals who are behavioral health clinicians, at least one of whom is an individual licensed as a physician or board eligible for a psychiatry specialization. - 8.
+Executive director of the Department of Health and Human Services. - 6.
+Member of the public. - 7.
+Two individuals who are behavioral health clinicians, at least one of whom is an individual licensed as a physician and board eligible for a psychiatry specialization; and at least one who is a behavioral health clinician providing direct services in the community. - 8.
 One representative of a county of the first or second class, appointed by the Utah Association of Counties. - 9.
 One representative of a county of the third, fourth, or fifth class, appointed by the Utah Association of Counties. - 10.
 Utah Hospital Association. - 11.
 Law enforcement. - 12.
-Individual who has lived with a mental illness. - 13.
-Representative of an integrated health care system. - 14.
-Medicaid accountable care organization. - 15.
-911 call centers and public safety answering points. - 16.
-Emergency Medical Services.
+Individual who has lived experience (personally or as a family member) with a mental illness. - 13.
+Individual who has lived experience (personally or as a family member) with a substance use disorder. - 14.
+Representative of an integrated health care system. - 15.
+Medicaid accountable care organization. - 16.
+911 call centers and public safety answering points. - 17.
+Emergency Medical Services. - 18.
+Mobile wireless service provider industry. - 19.
+Rural telecommunications providers. - 20.
+Voice over internet protocol and landline providers.

-- 17. Mobile wireless service provider industry. - 18.
-Rural telecommunications providers. - 19.
-Voice over internet protocol and landline providers. - 20.
-Utah League of Cities and Towns.
+21. Utah League of Cities and Towns.